History

 1868 Post office moved to Aumsville from Condit.

-[School] 1880 Oregon Railway began operating.
-Tracks cross Shaff Road south of Aumsville.
+1880 Oregon Railway began operating and traveled south through Aumsville.

-1893 School was built on 9th between Main and Church.
-This school was in use until 1922.
+1893 A school was built on 9th between Main and Church street and was in use until 1922.

 -- Courtesy of the Aumsville